mbelpar/mbelpar.github.io/_pages/about.md

 About me
 ======
 I am an Associate Professor at Rey Juan Carlos University in Madrid working on security and privacy in distributed systems (on leave).
-I am currently the Chief of the Scientific Unit at the Spanish Data Protection Authority (AEPD), promoting evidence- and foresight-based public policy making and also a former member of the Advisory Group of the European Union Agency for Cybersecurity (ENISA).
+I am currently the Deputy Director of the Innovation&Technology Division at the Spanish Data Protection Authority (AEPD), leading the Scientific and Foresight Subdivision to promote evidence- and foresight-informed public policy making.
+I am also a former member of the Advisory Group of the European Union Agency for Cybersecurity (ENISA).
 My main research interests are:

 1. Cybersecurity and Privacy: IAAA mechanisms and identity management; remote attestation; adaptive, intelligent and context-aware security and privacy; new threats and vulnerabilities in cloud contexts, Internet of Things, Industry 4.0, 5G, Data Science&AI.